librelab/gurukul/ES1/Science/SciRecordkeepingF.md

 e) Communicating Ideas<br>

-USed laser guided stud finder to measure the fighter jet length and width logged the data to come to a conclusion <br>
+Used laser guided stud finder to measure the fighter jet length and width logged the data to come to a conclusion <br>
 Skill: Rishaan communicates ideas and findings clearly.<br>
 Evidence: Rishaan shares observations and data through drawings, charts, and verbal descriptions.<br>
 Example: Rishaan created a log of information with laser guided stud finder to measure the fighter jet length and came to a conclusion which jet is longer.<br>